A promissory note and scales of justice on a Missouri attorney's desk for debt collection.

 Once your attorney has reviewed your case, the first official action is usually sending a formal demand letter to the debtor.
 This isn’t just another reminder—it’s a legal document sent on law firm letterhead, signaling that you are serious about collection.
 The letter clearly states the amount owed, references the promissory note, sets a firm deadline for payment, and outlines the legal consequences of not paying, including a potential lawsuit.
 Often, this formal communication is enough to prompt a response and payment from the debtor, as it shows you have legal representation and are prepared to escalate the matter.

-Step 3: Filing a lawsuit
+Step 3: Filing a Lawsuit if Necessary

 If the demand letter doesn’t result in payment, the next step is to file a lawsuit.
 This is where an attorney’s power truly comes into play.
 Unlike a collection agency, an attorney can take your case to court to seek a legal judgment.
 The process involves drafting and filing a formal complaint with the appropriate Missouri court and legally serving the documents to the debtor.
 The goal is to obtain a judgment from a judge, which is an official court order declaring that the debtor is legally required to pay you the specified amount.
 This judgment is a powerful tool that opens the door to more forceful collection methods.

-Step 4: Enforcing the judgment
+Step 4: Enforcing the Court’s Judgment

 Receiving a court judgment is a major victory, but the work isn’t over until the money is in your hands.
 The final step is enforcing that judgment.
 Your attorney has several legal tools at their disposal to make this happen.
 They can pursue wage garnishment, where a portion of the debtor’s paycheck is sent directly to you.
 They can also place a levy on the debtor’s bank accounts or even seize assets to satisfy the debt.
 These are powerful legal actions that compel payment and are only possible after a court has ruled in your favor.
 An experienced collections attorney knows how to use these tools to ensure you finally recover what you are owed.